This lab, started in Fall 2008, is dedicated to understanding how infants and toddlers

 Certificate of Excellence for Outstanding Master's Thesis.

-We are delighted to announce that the Baby Language Lab, together with a
+In 2017 we were delighted to announce that the Baby Language Lab, together with a number of collaborators, had been awarded the

 Into Data grant from the Trans-Atlantic Platform.
 This project